ralph-groupscholar/groupscholar-docs/ralph-progress.md

 ## Iteration 4
 - Added a security and privacy guide covering data handling, access, and incidents.
 - Linked the new doc from the landing page and docs index.

+## Iteration 5
+- Added a communications guide with channels, response expectations, and escalation norms.
+- Linked the communications guide from the landing page and docs index.